peikai/IEIs/README.md

 Colormap of plolty, dataframe to html convertor, etc

-## How to cite
+## Cite this repository
-If this repository facilitates your research, a citation is expected to link source codes and broadcast its usefulness to peers.
+If this repository facilitates your research, please cite both the linked article and the codes itself to broadcast them to peers.
+See info in CITATION.cff file.

 > Kai Pei.
 (2021). peikai/IEIs: Release 2.1 (v2.1).
 Zenodo. https://doi.org/10.5281/zenodo.6472078